paretoman/votekit/tutorial/voteCasters.md

 ## VoteCasters

 * Voter geometries cast their votes.
 * A density of a population of voters is summed.
-A 2D spatial model is used to make the decision of how to vote or who to vote for.
+A 1D or 2D spatial model is used to make the decision of how to vote or who to vote for.
 * The vote is aggregated into a set that contains the information needed to elect, explain, and visualize.
 * There are two ways to cast.
   1. By points.